 Sir Ken Robinson never ceases to be a fountain of fresh ideas on education and educational systems especially.
 Today I listened to this particularly great one on cultivating a prosperous educational culture.
 His charming British wit is great refreshment for the end-of-day burned-out teacher brain, like a non-alcoholic nightcap.

-But now that the most interesting parts of the chat are out of the way, I want to speak briefly about habits and routine and culture.
-I play with the Cedar Park Winds, and one evening I walked up to Chris Yee (Band Director of Four Points Middle School, a brilliant educator) and asked for advice in teaching middle school band.
+But now that the most interesting parts of the post are out of the way, I want to speak briefly about habits and routine and culture.
+I play with the Cedar Park Winds, and one evening I walked up to Chris Yee (at that time Band Director of Four Points Middle School, a brilliant educator) and asked for advice in teaching middle school band.
 I had experience with high schools and colleges, teaching and conducting, but middle school was daunting and I was desperate.
 So, over tooooootally non-alcoholic drinks he gave me some of the best advice I’ve ever needed, reduced by myself into three points:

 1. From day one, you must INSISTENTLY cultivate the behaviors and habits you want the ensemble to exhibit.